aws-samples/step-functions-workflows-collection/saga-pattern-tf/README.md

 Learn more about this workflow at Step Functions workflows collection: << Add the live URL here >>

+For more info about the saga pattern, please read [Implement the serverless saga pattern by using AWS Step Functions](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/implement-the-serverless-saga-pattern-by-using-aws-step-functions.html)

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## Requirements